BeeStation/BeeStation-Hornet/README.md

 ## SQL SETUP

 The SQL backend requires a MariaDB server running 10.2 or later.
-MySQL is not supported but MariaDB is a drop in replacement for MySQL.
-SQL is required for the library, stats tracking, admin notes, and job-only bans, among other features, mostly related to server administration.
+MySQL is not supported.
+The database is required for the library, stats tracking, admin notes, bans, and persistent characters/preferences.
 Your server details go in `/config/dbconfig.txt`, and the SQL schema is in `/SQL/beestation_schema.sql`.

 More detailed setup instructions are located here: https://wiki.beestation13.com/view/Working_with_the_database#Database_Setup